LeToNode/Play2.0-CN-doc/javaGuide/tutorials/todolist/JavaTodoList.md

 ## Handling the form submission

 For now if we submit the task creation form, we still get the TODO page.
-Let's write the implementation of the `newTask` action:
+Let’s write the implementation of the `newTask` action:

 ```
 public static Result newTask() {